The Boston Real Estate Market Is Hot but Cooling

 Roxbury has experienced an inflation rate of 125 percent in the last five years, which is 25 percent higher than Boston’s overall.
 This is driven largely by Roxbury attracting residents who are priced out of more expensive neighborhoods.
 Roxbury is also home to several opportunity zones.

-Leland pointed to the Seaport district as a land of great opportunity, especially for commercial development.
+Jason Redding pointed to the Seaport district as a land of great opportunity, especially for commercial development.
 One of Boston’s newest neighborhoods, the city filled in some of the underwater areas and created new land for development.
 As a result, businesses are popping up all over South Boston along with new living quarters.

 Another thing driving development in Boston is continued urban sprawl.
 Because of limitations and restrictions on building, developers are building around the outer edges of the city.
 That makes the outlying edges of the suburbs and exurbs rich for rental property investors who want in on the ground floor in Chelsea, Revere, South Boston, Quincy, and other outer neighborhoods.
 Boston is growing and development can’t keep up with demand.
 That makes rental properties and fix-and-properties good for investment, but Leland said the real opportunity is with rental properties.